-Singapore profile - Media - BBC News
+Singapore profile

 Singapore profile - Media

-Singapore's media environment is highly controlled.
-Self-censorship is common, there are curbs on online content, and the private use of satellite receivers is not allowed.
+Both companies have extended their dominance to include online media, says Reuters Institute.

-Defamation and sedition laws allow the authorities to stop the circulation of news deemed to incite unrest or threaten national security, says Freedom House.
+Media have incurred harsh criminal penalties for "speech deemed to be seditious, defamatory, or injurious to religious sensitivities", says Freedom House.
+Newspapers occasionally publish critical content, although news coverage is generally pro-government.

-The government's Media Development Authority can censor traditional and online media, says Reporters Without Borders.
-It says the range of issues and public figures that are off limits for media coverage is growing.
+Reporters Without Borders says the range of issues and public figures that are off limits for media coverage is growing and that self-censorship is widespread.

-Two players dominate the media scene.
-Singapore Press Holdings, which has close links to the ruling party, has a virtual monopoly of the newspaper industry.
-MediaCorp, owned by a state investment agency, operates TV and radio stations.
+There were nearly 5.2 million internet users by 2019, around 88% of the population (InternetWorldStats).
+Major news sites must be licensed, says Freedom House.

 The BBC World Service broadcasts on 88.9 FM.